Algoryx/click-mirror/README.md

 - will respond with ResetMessage
 - will reset the simulation to the intial state
 - will pause the simulation
-- will start the simulation on the first received ControlMessage, ie it is possible for the client to send SensorRequest
+- will not start the simulation until the first received ControlMessage, the client can send a SensorRequestMessage without starting simulation at this point.

-The typical flow therefor is
+The typical flow therefore is

 1. Client sends ResetMessage
 2. Server responds with ResetMessage